pkgjs/wiby/USAGE.md

 ```
 Options:

   --dependent           URL of a dependent                              [string]
+  --pull-request, --pr  Raise a draft PR in addition to creating a branch
+                                                                       [boolean]
   --config              Path to the configuration file.
-By default it will try to load
+By default it will try
-               the configuration from the first file it finds in the current
+                        to load the configuration from the first file it finds
-               working directory: `.wiby.json`, `.wiby.js`              [string]
+                        in the current working directory: `.wiby.json`,
+                        `.wiby.js`                                      [string]
 ```